Damascus: Roman period

 In 64 BC, the Roman general Pompey annexed the western part of Syria.
 The Romans occupied Damascus and incorporated it into the league of ten cities known as the Decapolis which itself was incorporated into the province of Syria and granted autonomy.

 Damascus was entirely redesigned by the Romans after Pompey conquered the region.
-The Old Town of Damascus retains the rectangular shape of the Roman city, with its two main axes: the Decumanus Maximus (east-west; known today as the Via Recta) and the Cardo (north-south), the Decumanus being about twice as long.
+The Old City of Damascus retains the rectangular shape of the Roman city, with its two main axes: the Decumanus Maximus (east-west; known today as the Via Recta) and the Cardo (north-south), the Decumanus being about twice as long.
 The Romans built a monumental gate at the eastern end of Decumanus Maximus.
 The gate originally had three arches, with the central arch for chariots and others for pedestrians.